grupo-avispa/scitos2/scitos_mira/README.md

 ## Overview

-This package contaning drivers for Metralabs Scitos robot base (HG4 version) using the MIRA framework.
+This package contains drivers for Metralabs Scitos robot base (HG4 version) using the MIRA framework.
+MIRA is a software framework for building robotic applications.

 Several sensors and components of SCITOS robots are exposed as ROS published / subscribed topics and services.
-At the moment the included ``modules`` are:
+At this time, the following ``modules`` are supported:

 * **Charger**: this module monitor the state of the battery and the charging station.
 * **Display**: this module changes the status display on the base.